kripken/ammo.js/README.markdown

     If you do want to wrap a build in a closure, you can use wrap.py which is a little tool for that.

+    Note that non-wrapped builds can lead to problems if the rest of your code uses global variables that collide with ammo.js's!
+You can run your code in JavaScript strict mode to see if that might be the problem, it will warn about your functions writing to global variables (but it won't notice your actual global variables accessed outside of functions).
+You can also check if this is the problem by wrapping an ammo.js build using wrap.py.

   * Member variables of structs and classes can be accessed through setter and getter functions, that are prefixed with |get_| or |set_|.
     For example,